 Road Congestion and Empty Gas Pumps

-If you come to the decision that you’ll need to leave home ahead of the hurricane’s arrival, there’s a very good chance other people will too.
+If you come to the decision that you’ll need to leave home ahead of the hurricane’s arrival, there’s a very good chance other people will eventually decide on this course of action too.

 This means two things if you’re not able to decide and go immediately:

-- You should expect serious crowds of people at the gas station looking to fuel up, leading to an eventual depletion and potentially days before a tanker is able to resupply.
+- You should expect serious crowds of people at the gas station looking to fuel up, leading to an eventual depletion and potentially days before a tanker is able to resupply the pumps.

-- The major routes out of the area will almost certainly be heavy with traffic if not gridlocked.
-What’s more, you can expect that if the weather is already beginning to close in (coupled with erratic behaviour of panicked motorists), road traffic accidents – and therefore delays on the road – will be much higher than usual.
+- The major routes out of the area will almost certainly be heavy with traffic if not gridlocked entirely.
+What’s more, you can expect that if the weather is already beginning to close in (coupled with erratic behavior of panicked motorists), road traffic accidents – and therefore delays on the road – will be much higher than usual.

-There will almost certainly be a narrow window of opportunity (kind of like the calm before the storm) where those who are prepared can kick in auto-pilot evacuation mode and literally get out before everyone has the same idea.
+There will almost certainly be a narrow window of opportunity (kind of like the calm before the storm) where those who are prepared can kick in to action an auto-pilot evacuation mode and literally get out before everyone has the same idea.

 Know it, be prepared ahead of time and use this opportunity to your advantage while you can.